 Since 2008, E. coli at Great Brook has been less than the Class A stream geometric mean of 64 col/100mL but has been increasing in the last ten years.

-Minimal pH data are available for Great Brook, but pH fell below the range suitable for aquatic life from 2015-2017.
+pH has revealed no statistically significant trend over time. pH fell below the range suitable for aquatic life from 2015-2017.